Colorado Mountain Ranch Summer Camp

 Venture with Friends into the Outdoors this Summer!

-Colorado Mountain Ranch features views of the snow-capped peaks of the Continental Divide from its ridge of wildflower meadows and forests at 8500' elevation, ten miles above Boulder, Colorado.
+Colorado Mountain Ranch features views of the snow-capped peaks of the Continental Divide from its ridge of wildflower meadows and forests at 8500' elevation, ten miles up from Boulder, Colorado.
 The Walker Family established the children's summer camp and horse ranch in 1947 on the property bordering the historic gold-mining town of Gold Hill.

 About Colorado Mountain Ranch Summer Camp

 Innovation.
 Usually about half of the staff members are new to the Ranch every summer, equalizing the balance of returning and new.
 Each year, staff members bring in fresh ideas for improving organizational aspects, adding activities and doing projects to make it all go, too!
 Yoga.
 Earth Sustainability.
-Organic Gardening.
 Baby kid goats.
 Sharing your own Stories in the Emerald Cave.
 Novel ideas for large themed events.
 You share it, we'll listen!

 Variety.
-On weekdays, CMR serves a general population, ages 7 to 17 in our Day Camp programs.
+On weekdays, CMR serves a general population, ages 7 to 17 in the Day Camp programs.
 On evenings and weekends, we meet, plan, share, spruce up the place, put on a Family Camp Day, and sometimes attend to weddings and group events.

 Paid Internships.
 Design an internship with your professor for us to consider.
 There are so many fields of study which lend well to positive growth via a Camp working experience - all realms of Education, Photography, Media Management, Parks and Recreation, Psychology, Sociology, Ecology, Equine studies, Communications, Culinary, Hotel and Institutional Management...

 Tradition.
 For generations, Colorado Mountain Ranch campers have sung “You’re the Best in All the World!” to celebrate Camp Spirit and the winning Place, People, and Programs!
-About 40 residential staff members open their home in the mountains to up to 150 campers each week.
+About 40 residential staff members open their home in the mountains to about 150 campers each week.
 The Colorado Mountain Ranch is independent and family-owned and operated by the same fun and friendly Camping Family since its founding in 1947.

 The Employee Experience